Hornbill-Docs/esp-config/esp-config/organizational-data/user-accounts/users.md

 ## Account Management

 ### Delete accounts
 Deleting a user completely removes the account from Hornbill and cannot be reversed.
 Deleting a user should only be used when the user has not had any interaction in Hornbill.
 This can be used to remove accounts that have been mistakenly added or uploaded.
-This option is only available when the user who performs the deletion has allocated the Super User Role.
+This option is only available when the user who performs the deletion has been allocated the Super User Role.

 ### Reactivate Users
 When one or more users have been suspended or archived, you can select these users from the list and reactivate them.